How Welcome Kits Make New Employees Feel Like Part of the Team

 Sometimes it can be as simple as a well-thought-out employee welcome kit, and that’s exactly what we’re going to talk about here.

-Some businesses include employee handbooks, and others go heavy on the company swag with branded T-shirts, stickers and reusable water bottles.
+Some businesses include employee handbooks when they create a custom welcome kit, and others go heavy on the company swag with branded T-shirts, stickers and reusable water bottles.
 You might see gift cards to a nearby coffee shop or something more practical, like your benefits package or the device you’ll use in the office.

-Whatever you put in your employee welcome kit, and however it is designed immediately communicates a message about your company culture and the way you view new employees.
+Whatever you put in your employee welcome box, and however it is designed immediately communicates a message about your company culture and the way you view new employees.

-This article can help you tailor that message to your vision, and create something that is truly reflective of how you see your company.
+This article can help you tailor that message to your vision, and create welcome kits that are truly reflective of how you see your company.

-You might want to think about starting with some of these questions, as they can lead you to the purpose behind your welcome kit.
+You might want to think about starting with some of these questions, as they can lead you to the purpose behind your employee welcome kits.

 What information do you want to give a newcomer about your company?